openqasm/openqasm/source/language/pulses.rst

 file to the user.
 This will contain the declaration of the ``defcalgrammar``, constants, ``defcal``s and other grammar and system specific components such as ``channel``s, ``waveform``s and ``frame``s in the `OpenPulse defcalgrammar <openpulse.html>`.
-The user may than plugin to the existing calibrations by defining new calibrations, or overwriting existing ones by using the same ``channel``s and ``frame``s.
+The user may then plugin to the existing calibrations by defining new calibrations, or overwriting existing ones by using the same ``channel``s and ``frame``s.
 The example below demonstrates this in practice for a two-qubit, cross-resonance device using a ``backend.inc`` include file.
+The name ``backend.inc`` is arbitrary - it's just a file to be included using the existing ``include`` mechanism.

 .. code-block:: c